anthgrim/OrderQue/README.md

 # OrderQue.com (DEPRECATED)

 ### Note
 This site has been closed.
 Although the code sample is still functional.
+Follow instructions below to run locally

 ## Description